 Your initial filing frequency will depend on your initial reported sales and will be updated each year after a look back of activities on your accounts.
 The following is used to determine your filing frequency:

-Most businesses will fall into the monthly filing frequency default, and those who have a smaller tax volume may qualify for the less frequent filings.
+Most organizations will fall into the monthly filing frequency default, and those who have a smaller tax volume may qualify for the less frequent filings.

 Quarterly: For those with tax liability between $100 and $599 per month, the following filing deadlines will apply.